 Course: Introduction / Juvenile Justice

-A juvenile justice agency is a government organization responsible for administering the juvenile justice system in a particular jurisdiction.
-Juvenile justice agencies typically work to prevent juvenile delinquency and provide support and rehabilitation services to young offenders who come into contact with the justice system.
+A juvenile justice agency is a governmental body that runs the juvenile justice system in a specific area.
+These agencies aim to prevent juvenile delinquency and assist young offenders through rehabilitation.

 [ Glossary ]